tjelvar-olsson/biologists-guide-to-computing/source/automation-is-your-friend.rst

 often talk about dependency graphs.

-The ``make`` program makes use of a file named ``Makefile`` in the current directory.
-Makefiles contain rules.
+The ``make`` program makes use of a file named ``Makefile`` in the working directory.
+A "Makefile" contains rules.
 Each rule consists of a target (the stuff to be created), prerequisites (the stuff needed to build the target) and a recipe (the instructions for how to create the target from the prerequisites).